wormhole-foundation/xdapp-book/src/wormhole/3_coreLayerContracts.md

         int consistencyLevel
     ) returns int sequenceNumber

-This is the foundational mechanism by which Wormhole Messages are emitted.
  Let's break it down a bit:

 - **payload** - The content of the emitted message and an arbitrary byte array.
 It may be capped to a certain maximum length due to the constraints of individual blockchains.

 - **consistencyLevel** - The number of blocks which the Guardians should wait prior to emitting a VAA for this message.
 This number is usually either 1 or equal to the chain's finality period.
 This is a defense against transactions being orphaned.

 - **nonce** -  If multiple messages in the same transaction have the same nonce, a batch VAA will be produced alongside the individual VAAs on chains that allow them.
-This reduces gas costs and simplifies composeability.
+This reduces gas costs and simplifies composability.

 - **sequenceNumber** - A unique index number for the message.
 When combined with the emitter contract address and emitter chain ID, the corresponding VAA can be retrieved from a guardian network node.

 The implementation strategy for publishMessage differs by chain, but the general strategy consists of the Core Contract posting the emitterAddress (the contract which called publishMessage), sequenceNumber, and consistencyLevel into the blockchain logs.
-Once the desired consistencyLevel has elapsed, the Guardian Network will produce the requested VAAs.
+Once the desired consistencyLevel has elapsed and the message passes all of the Guardians' optional checks, the Guardian Network will produce the requested VAAs.

 Currently there are no fees to publish a message (with the exception of publishing on Solana) but this is not guaranteed to always be the case in the future.

----
+### Receiving

-Next, we have the 'receiving' side of the Core Contract.
+Below is the mechanism by which VAAs are received:

     parseAndVerifyVAA( byte[] VAA )